Tube or kayak down the river as many times as you would like! Shuttles are included! (10:30 AM - 6:30 PM)

 This section of the River is also ideal for families.
 You won't find the college scene here.
 Instead, floaters will find a beautiful blue river, outlined with majestic cypress and pecan trees which creates a peaceful, relaxing and enjoyable float.
 And since the San Marcos River is spring-fed, the river flows nice all summer long and doesn't dry up or slow down like the Guadalupe and Frio Rivers do.

-Reservations are not required for tubing or kayaking but are recommended for cabana & Picnic table rentals as well as all-inclusive camping.
+Reservations are not required for tubing or kayaking but are recommended for Cabana & Picnic table rentals as well as All-inclusive camping & Glamping.